 Wisconsin State Statutes (Ch.118.15) requires that all students attend school regularly during the full period and hours that school is in session.
-When a student is absent from school, a parent/guardian must notify the Secondary School Office at (920)855-2137 the day that the student is absent or no later than 3:30 p.m. on the day the student returns.

 ADULT STUDENTS: Adult students (18 years of age or older) will follow the same attendance policies as all other students.
 Parents must call the school for them each day they are absent.
 Adult students may call for themselves only after they have established their own residency within the district.
 Students having this privilege must call the Main Office before 8:30 a.m. on the day of the absence.
 At the discretion of the Main Office, students 18 years of age who are not attending regularly may be asked to enter into an attendance contract with Gillett High School.